sasdallas/reduceOS/README.md

 JamesM's kernel development tutorials - (no need for Internet Archive anymore) Really helped out with some of the basic concepts, especially paging and the initial ramdisk.
 Link [here](http://jamesmolloy.co.uk/tutorial_html/)

-eduOS by RWTH-OS - Helped with multitasking a ton, great resource if you need examples to build off.
-Link [here](https://github.com/RWTH-OS/eduOS)

 GCC - Basically the entire OS, but some code was copied for the internal libc.
 Link [here](https://github.com/gcc-mirror/gcc)

 # To Developers